DatSciR/intro_prog_fun/transmitting_science/intro_prog_fun.md

 ![](intro_prog_fun_files/figure-commonmark/function_simplify_2-2.png)

-👀 `ggplot()` needs arguments (data-variables) that are within the `data.frame` it will represent.
-To generalize the function, we have associated the name of the variable (of type character) to the name “var”, but `ggplot()` does not accept characters.
-Therefore, we need to use an intermediate function that does accept them.
+👀 `ggplot()` requires arguments (data-variables) that are within the `data.frame` being plotted.
+To generalize the function, we have associated the name of the variable as a character string to the name “var”, but `ggplot()` does not accept character strings directly as aesthetic mappings.
+To handle this, we need a mechanism that can translate a character string into a data-variable inside the data frame.
+In the *tidyverse*, this is solved using tools for *non-standard evaluation* , such as `.data[[var]]` or `{ }` (in functions).
 To solve common functional programming problems arising from the *non-standard evaluation* of the *tidyverse*, check out [this link](https://dplyr.tidyverse.org/articles/programming.html#introduction).